machinat/sociably/docs/receiving-events.md

 - `bot` - `null | object`, bot corresponded to the platform.
 If the platform doesn't support replying, the value would be null.
   - `platform` - `string`, platform the channel belongs to.
   - `render(channel, message)` - `function`, reply message to the channel.
-Check [_Rendering Elements_](docs/rendering-elements.md) for more usage guides.
+Check [_Rendering Elements_](rendering-elements.md) for more usage guides.
     - `channel` - `object`, the channel object from `context.chareceivednnel`.
     - `message` - `string | element`, the message to reply.

 ### The Channel

 _Channel_ is a special abstraction in Machinat, it refer to an unique location which an event is happen at.
-It might be a chat thread, a WebSocket connection or something else depends on platform implementation.
+It could be a chat thread, a WebSocket connection or something else depends on platform implementation.

-The `uid` of a channel is an unique string that should be unique across all the platforms.
-Since it's unique, it can be used as the key while storing data like session state.
+The `uid` of a channel is an unique string that would promised to be unique across all the platforms.
+Since it's unique, it can be used as the key while storing data like conversation state.

-The channel is also being used as the target to send reaction back with `bot.render()`.
+The channel is also being used as the target to send action back with `bot.render()`.

 ### Standard Event Mixins